 If you have a suitable e-mail program installed on your device, you can send documents by e-mail directly from TextMaker.

-- 1. Create or open the document that is to be e-mailed. - 3.
-Select the format in which the document is to be sent.
+- 1. Create or open the document that is to be e-mailed. - 2.
+In TextMaker, choose the ribbon command File | group Document | Send 🖾.